-GIA is a cross-sector intermediary organization focused on improving the economic outlook of the Inland Empire by raising the region’s educational attainment rates.
+GIA is a regional network of partners focused on improving the economic outlook of the Inland Empire by raising the region’s educational attainment rates.

 our challenge & opportunity

 Challenge: The Inland Empire is one of the most populous regions in California, with 4.5 million people, yet its students are less likely to earn college degrees than the average Californian.
 According to recent data from College Futures Foundation, for every 1,000 high school freshmen in the Inland Empire, only 151 will complete a BA degree.
 According to Data USA, the result of this is a regional poverty rate of 17.5%, and median household income of $56,087.